collision theory

 Before a chemical reaction happens the reacting particles must collide with enough force to break the bonds holding the molecules together.

-Before the hydrogen and chlorine gases can react you need to think about what must happen during the reaction:
+Image showing that before a chemical reaction can happen the bonds in the reactants must be broken, collision theory Before the hydrogen and chlorine gases can react you need to think about what must happen during the reaction:

 A successful collision is one in which the chemical bonds in the reactant molecules are broken.
 The molecules collide with energy above the activation energy.